Clinical Research Glossary

 consent form

-A document used to explain the details of the research study.
+A document used to explain the planned research before a person decides whether or not to join a study.

 control group

-People in a study who do not receive the treatment or do not have the condition being studied.
+The people in a study who do not receive the study treatment or do not have the condition being studied.

 D